 - Start of programme: Introductory week late August.
 Lectures begin September 2, 2024.

-- Degree: Master of Medical Science with a Major in Toxicology
+- Degree: Master of Medical Science (120 credits) with a Major in Toxicology

-The Master's Programme in Toxicology gives students in-depth knowledge of the broad and interdisciplinary field of toxicology, clearly integrating aspects of sustainable development, as well as the latest developments in research and methods.
-The programme focuses on human health and prepares students for either a research or professional career.
+The Master's Programme in Toxicology gives you in-depth knowledge of the broad and interdisciplinary field of toxicology, clearly integrating aspects of sustainable development, as well as the latest developments in research and methods.
+The programme focuses on human health and prepares you for either a research or professional career.
 It provides a solid platform for doctoral education in the field of life science or employment in risk/safety assessment of drugs and chemicals, in the public sector or in industry.

 The programme fulfils all the course requirements for the European Register of Toxicologists (ERT).